hugorbarbosa/cpp-coding-style-guide/README.md

 const int kConstVar{45};
 ```

-Choose only one style and be consistent within a project.
+Choose just one style and be consistent within a project.

 ### Functions